 Not bad for 599 pesos per person.

-It sprawls over a huge area, with far too many fast food eating places all selling food which basically tastes the same (chicken, pork or beef cooked in a sweet marinade, served with noodles or rice).
+It sprawls over a huge area, with far too many fast-food eating places all selling dishes which basically taste the same (chicken, pork or beef cooked in a sweet marinade, served with noodles or rice).

 The good news is you can pay the terminal fee by credit card (550 pesos).
 You’ll also need around 200 pesos taxi fare to get to the airport.

-After you pass through to the gates, there are a few cafes and a limited number of souvenir shops where you can spend your last pesos.
+After you pass through to the gates at the airport, there are a few cafes and a limited number of souvenir shops where you can spend your last pesos.

 … and our overall Philippines impressions?
-It wasn’t quite what we’d expected.
+It wasn’t quite what we’d expected…

 If you enjoyed Griller in Manila Shabu Shabu Restaurants, check out Central Philippines – Cebu & Bohol.
 You may also like: